 The film has won numerous awards on the festival circuit, including the Lena Sharpe Award and a special Jury Prize at the Seattle International Film Festival.
 Hollywood Reporter’s review states, “The If Project’s portrait of people-focused policing is not just inspiring but an urgent lesson in communication across a widening divide.”
 The Huffington post called the film “An important piece of media that every American should see as soon as possible”.

 Her latest music based film, One Lost Day, follows Grammy winning duo Indigo Girls as they head to Nashville to record with a young and untested music producer, Jordan Hamlin.
 This film offers us extraordinarily intimate access into the world of these notoriously private artists, Amy Ray and Emily Saliers.
 Filmed over the course of a two week recording session, we look into how they work together, their history and their deep connection to music.
 The film premiered at the Country Music Hall of Fame in Nashville.

-Kathlyn also directed a feature length film entitled “A Voice for Choice”, documenting the pro-choice “March for Women’s Lives” that took place in Washington DC on April 25th, 2004.
+Horan co-directed a feature length film entitled “A Voice for Choice”, documenting the pro-choice “March for Women’s Lives” that took place in Washington DC on April 25th, 2004.
 The documentary includes interviews with some of the nations leading politicians, activists and artists such as Hillary Clinton, Gloria Steinem, Sheryl Crow, Bill Maher and more.
 Horan also produced and directed a short documentary, “What is Zen?”, which examines the lives of four Zen Buddhist monks in different stages of their practice.